Building Projection Mapping, How, Why and How Much?

 It’s best to start setting up projectors and mapping 2 days prior to the event, more if the building is really large.

-High-end media servers are using to synchronise multiple projectors to run video at the same time.
+High-end media servers are using to synchronize multiple projectors to run video at the same time.
 They are used to wrap the projection to match the surface and finally to control the show.

 The future of projection mapping